About West Berkeley Design Loop

 Communications Director

-Lynn is a graphic designer and marketing professional who has been working in the industry for 25 years.
+Lynn is a visual communications designer who has been working in the industry for 25 years.

 She has been living and working in Berkeley for 30 years and received her degree from the California College of the Arts.